-Visit the Jodrell Bank Discovery Centre to learn about the famous Lovell Telescope and the mysteries of space.
+Visit the Jodrell Bank Discovery Centre (check out reviews here) to learn about the famous Lovell Telescope and the mysteries of space.
 There are also gardens, a cafe and play areas.
 But it is a ‘Radio free’ zone, so ensure your mobile is switched off, or on aeroplane mode, so that it does not interfere with the research going on here!

 Jodrell Bank Exhibitions

 There are two exhibition areas at Jodrell Bank.
 One includes the reception, the other you have a short walk to.

 The Planet Pavilion

 From the reception, you walk through a ‘starry tunnel’ to reach the first exhibit.
 Here there is an Orrery, which is a mechanical model of the solar system.
 Directly across from the entrance is the handle which you can turn to make the planets move.
 Around the room are interactive computers which you can use to learn about the planets and the orrery.
 Here you can also learn about our galaxy and others.

 Outside and a short walk from the first exhibit you come to the building that holds the Space Pavilion.
 Here you can learn about the Lovell Telescope, it’s use and mysteries of the Universe.
 Hear what the Big Bang sounded like and learn through hands-on exhibitions.
 There is also a ‘film pod’ with short films about the Lovell telescope and more.